pankajroark/pgf/README.md

-# pag.vim #
+# pgf.vim #

-This plugin just searches the current word in pwd.
+This plugin just searches the file named with current word.
 Uses mdfind to go extremely fast.